 Colleen Roberts

-In the rugged, geologically chaotic landscape of British Columbia, locating water is often straightforward; I’ve just done it so many times, but finding a production well is a surgical operation.
-A production well is one capable of sustaining a large-scale agricultural operation, a commercial facility, or a municipal backup.
-In this article, I also refer to that kind of high-value production well as a Project Well.
+In British Columbia’s geologically chaotic landscape, locating water is often straightforward.
+I’ve done it thousands of times.
+But finding a Project Well, one capable of sustaining a large-scale farm, a commercial facility, or a municipal backup, is a surgical operation.
 It is the difference between a property that simply exists and one that thrives as a high-value, drought-proof asset.

-After 35 years of siting wells across this province, I have seen thousands of “average” wells.
-But the elite tier of water production belongs to a specific geological feature: the Paleochannel.
-Paleochannel drilling takes standard projects to a whole new level.
-It is a high-stakes, high-reward discipline where success is measured in inches.
-If you are a property owner in the Fraser Valley, the Okanagan, or the BC Interior, understanding this “invisible infrastructure” is the most important step you can take to secure your water future.
+After 35 years of siting wells across this province, I have seen thousands of average wells.
+The elite tier of water production belongs to a specific geological feature: the paleochannel.
+Paleochannel drilling is a high-stakes, high-reward discipline where being a few feet off the mark is the difference between a 300 gpm well and blue clay.
+For property owners in the Fraser Valley, the Okanagan, the Peace, and the BC Interior, understanding this invisible infrastructure is the most important step you can take to secure your water future.

 "A high-volume paleochannel well under development in British Columbia.
 Placing a well in the center of the buried channel can result in a dramatic difference in not only water production but also quality."